How to Get a Washington Insurance License

 Last updated:

-Getting your Washington insurance license is the first step to becoming an insurance agent in Washington.
+Getting your Washington insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Washington State Office of the Insurance Commissioner has a 6-step process on how to become an insurance agent in Washington.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Washington insurance exam, and beyond.